-M.S. in Educational Psychology with Concentration in Psychometry
+M.S. in Educational Psychology with Concentration in School Psychometry

-The M.S. in Educational Psychology with a concentration in Psychometry is a non-terminal degree designed to begin in the fall semester and be completed in three years.
-The concentration in psychometry leads to AA licensure from the Mississippi Department of Education.
+The M.S. in Educational Psychology with a concentration in School Psychometry is a non-terminal degree designed to begin in the fall semester and be completed in three years.
+The concentration in School Psychometry leads to AA licensure from the Mississippi Department of Education.
 The degree is currently a 33-hour program with a 300-hour practicum.
-All students in this program must successfully complete the PRAXIS I examination en route to the degree and pass the master's comprehensive examination.
-Students in the M.S. program are expected to continue education at MSU in pursuit of either the educational specialist or doctoral degree.
+All students in this program must successfully pass the master's comprehensive examination.
+Students in the M.S. program are expected to continue their education at MSU in pursuit of either the educational specialist or doctoral degree.